Hands in the air if traveling more is your dream but money stops you from making it come true.

 6. Become an Influencer

-During your travel, you will need equipment: clothing, gear, transportation...
+During your travels, you will need equipment: clothing, gear, transportation...
 How about contacting brands providing these and offering to be ambassadors for them?

 They will be more inclined to sign a deal with you if you already boast a decent audience on social media.
 Consider contacting smaller brands who need exposure just as much as you, they'll be easier to convince.

 It goes without saying that it requires a ton of work and that you don't become an influencer overnight.
 If that's something you want to do, you'll have to work hard before being able to convince brands to partner up with you.

 Easy Ways to Make Money on the Road

 Another trick to look into is to find ways to get paid for things that you already do.